Kosovo: Music

 Although the music in Kosovo is diverse, authentic Albanian and Serbian music still exist.
 Albanian music is characterised by the use of the Çifteli.
 Classical music is well known in Kosovo and has been taught at several music schools and universities.
 In 2014, Kosovo submitted their first film for the Academy Award for Best Foreign Language Film, with Three Windows and a Hanging directed by Isa Qosja.

-In the past, epic poetry in Kosovo and Northern Albania was sung on a lahuta and then a more tuneful çiftelia was used which has two strings-one for the melody and one for drone.
+A baked-clay ocarina found in the village of Runik is considered to be the oldest musical instrument found in Kosovo and one of the oldest ocarinas ever found in Europe.
+The Runik ocarina is thought to be at least 8,000 years old.

+Albanian epic poetry, found in Kosovo and Northern Albania, is sung while accompanied by a lahutë or çifteli.
 Kosovar music is influenced by Turkish music due to the almost 500-year span of Ottoman rule in Kosovo though Kosovar folklore has preserved its originality and exemplary.
 Archaeological research tells how old this tradition is and how it was developed in parallel with other traditional music in the Balkans.
 Roots dating to the 5th century BC have been found in paintings on stones of singers with instruments.
 (There is a famous portrait of "Pani" holding an instrument similar to a flute).

-The contemporary music artists Rita Ora, Dua Lipa and Era Istrefi, are all of Albanian origin and have achieved international recognition for their music.
+The contemporary music artists Rita Ora, Dua Lipa and Era Istrefi are all of Albanian origin and have achieved international recognition for their music.
 One widely recognised musician from Prizren is guitarist Petrit Çeku, winner of several international prizes.

 Serbian music from Kosovo presents a mixture of traditional music, which is part of the wider Balkan tradition, with its own distinctive sound, and various Western and Turkish influences.
 Serb songs from Kosovo were an inspiration for 12th song wreath by composer Stevan Mokranjac.
 Most of Serbian music from Kosovo was dominated by church music, with its own share of sung epic poetry.
 Serbian national instrument Gusle is also used in Kosovo.

 Viktorija is the only artist from Kosovo who represented Yugoslavia in the Eurovision Song Contest as part of Aska in 1982.
 Singer Rona Nishliu finished 5th in the 2012 Eurovision Song Contest, while Lindita represented Albania in 2017.
 Several Serbian singers from Kosovo have also participated in the Serbian national selection for the Eurovision Song Contest.
 Nevena Božović represented Serbia in the Junior Eurovision Song Contest and twice in the Eurovision Song Contest, firstly as a member of Moje 3 in 2013 and as a solo act in 2019.